-You don’t hear much about them, and sometimes you don’t even know their names.
-But they are the true heroes and heroines in our lives and in our times.
-As I hope to demonstrate, it was also true in biblical times that very important characters in the narrative are hardly mentioned, perhaps only hinted at.
+You don’t hear much about them, and sometimes you don’t even know their names, but they are the true heroes and heroines in our lives and in our times.
+It was also true in biblical times that very important characters in the narrative are hardly mentioned, perhaps only hinted at.

 I first became interested in this phenomenon shortly after the events of Sept.
 11, 2001.
 I was listening to one of my favorite radio talk shows while driving.
 The guest was a professor of sociology who was insisting, much to the chagrin of the host, that the firemen who lost their lives saving others at the World Trade Center were not true heroes.